wsilva/play-with-docker.github.io/_posts/2017-02-27-linux-registry-part2.markdown

 Status: Image is up to date for registry.local:5000/hello-world:latest
 ```

 > Note.
-The open-source registry does not support the same authorization model as Docker Hub or Docker Trusted Registry.
+The open-source registry does not support the same authorization model as Docker Store or Docker Trusted Registry.
 Once you are logged in to the registry, you can push and pull from any repository, there is no restriction to limit specific users to specific repositories.

 ## Conclusion